 |SIC Codes:||3671, 3672, 3674, 3675, 3676, 3677, 3678, 3679|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 Companies in this industry make semiconductors (computer chips) and other components used in electronic devices.
 Major companies include Intel, Micron Technology, and Texas Instruments (all based in the US), along with Samsung Electronics (South Korea), Sharp Corporation (Japan), and Flextronics International (Singapore).

 Worldwide semiconductor sales are about $300 billion a year, according to the Semiconductor Industry Association.
 The Asia/Pacific region accounts for 55 percent of semiconductor sales, followed by the Americas (18 percent), Japan (15 percent), and Europe (12 percent).

 The industry depends highly on demand from the computer industry and makers of telecommunications products such as cell phones, which can vary sharply from year to year.
 Companies can be successful producing standard parts at low cost or by producing highly specialized components.
 Small companies can compete effectively with large ones by producing specialized products or developing new applications.
 Technological expertise is extremely important.
-The industry is highly concentrated: the 50 largest companies generate about 65 percent of revenue.
+The US industry is concentrated: the 50 largest companies generate about 65 percent of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options